 Your employer is required to provide or send Form W-2 to you no later than February 1, 2016.
 You should receive a separate Form W-2 from each employer you worked for.

 If you stopped working before the end of 2015, your employer could have given you your Form W-2 at any time after you stopped working.
 However, your employer must provide or send it to you by February 1, 2016.

 If you ask for the form, your employer must send it to you within 30 days after receiving your written request or within 30 days after your final wage payment, whichever is later.

-If you have not received your Form W-2 by February 2, you should ask your employer for it.
-If you do not receive it by February 16, call the IRS.
+If you haven't received your Form W-2 by February 1, you should ask your employer for it.
+If you don't receive it by February 15, call the IRS.

 Form W-2 shows your total pay and other compensation and the income tax, social security tax, and Medicare tax that was withheld during the year.
 Include the federal income tax withheld (as shown in box 2 of Form W-2) on:

 Line 40 if you file Form 1040A, or

 In addition, Form W-2 is used to report any taxable sick pay you received and any income tax withheld from your sick pay.

 If you had gambling winnings in 2015, the payer may have withheld income tax.
 If tax was withheld, the payer will give you a Form W-2G showing the amount you won and the amount of tax withheld.

 Report the amounts you won on line 21 of Form 1040.
 Take credit for the tax withheld on line 64 of Form 1040.
 If you had gambling winnings, you must use Form 1040; you cannot use Form 1040A or Form 1040EZ.